Martti Vainio: Doping case at the Olympics 1984

 10,000 metres final was run on 6 August.
 Vainio took the lead after 5700 metres and only Alberto Cova was able to follow him.
 When the final lap started, these two runners were well over 100 metres ahead of the other runners.
 This time, however, Vainio was not able to challenge Cova, who took the gold with the time 27:47.54.
 Vainio won silver with the time 27:51.10.
 Mike McLeod was third with a time of 28:06.22.
 Vainio also qualified for the 5000 metres final, but was disqualified after testing positive for Metenolone following the 10,000 metres final.
 His cheating caused him to be stripped of his medal and a lifetime ban.

 Vainio's positive test result was a big scandal and provoked public indignation.
 Although Vainio's positive doping test after the Rotterdam Marathon was unofficial because of the missing B-sample, the failed drug test at the Olympics forced Finnish Athletics Association to disqualify all of Vainio's results after Rotterdam in 1984 and to discharge Antti Lanamäki from his duties.
 Vainio himself did not want to provide detailed information about the incident because he, himself was still investigating the reasons for the positive test result.
 Finnish mass media demanded an explanation, and one story released to the public alleged that Vainio's training partner, janitor Alpo Nyrönen, had given Vainio a hormone injection by accident, instead of the intended Vitamin B injection.
 Vainio himself released the explanation about the confusion between anabolic steroids and testosterone only several years after the incident.

 There is still some speculation and controversy around the Olympics 10,000 metres race.
-Alberto Cova has confessed the use of blood transfusion in his career and therefore Mike McLeod, originally third at the finish line, claims he should be awarded the gold medal.
-However, Vainio considers himself to be the second best runner in the 10,000 metres race until the end of his life despite his failed drug tests.
+Alberto Cova later confessed the use of blood doping in his career and therefore Mike McLeod, originally third at the finish line, claims he should be awarded the gold medal.
+However, Vainio considers himself to be the second best runner in the 10,000 metres race despite his failed drug tests.

 Although the Finnish Athletics Association disqualified all of Vainio's results from the summer of 1984, he was still internationally recognized.
 At the Track & Field News annual world ranking, he was fourth in 10,000 metres and eighth in 5000 metres.